Cryptandra recurva: Description

 Cryptandra recurva is an erect, spreading shrub that typically grows to a height of 20–70 cm, and has its young stems densely covered with tiny, star-shaped hairs.
-The leaves are narrowly oblong to nrrowly egg-shaped with the narrower end towards the base, 2.0–3.8 mm long and 0.5–0.8 mm wide, on a petiole 0.2–0.3 mm long with stipules 0.5–1 mm long at the base.
+The leaves are narrowly oblong to narrowly egg-shaped with the narrower end towards the base, 2.0–3.8 mm long and 0.5–0.8 mm wide, on a petiole 0.2–0.3 mm long with stipules 0.5–1 mm long at the base.
 The lower surface is usually mostly concealed and the tip of the leaf curves downwards.
 The flowers are white, cream-coloured or off-white, sometimes pink and arranged in clusters of 3 to 15, with about 5 broadly egg-shaped floral bracts 1.0–1.5 mm long.
 The floral tube is 1.2–1.5 mm long joined at the base for 0.5–0.8 mm.
 The sepals are 0.8–1.3 mm long, the style 0.5–0.8 mm long.
 The bracts, floral tube and sepals are covered with tiny, star-shaped hairs and simple hairs.
 Flowering occurs from June to November, and the fruit is a schizocarp 2.0–2.5 mm long and densely hairy.